 And then it was time for a 25-putt accuracy competition.

-To add a little pressure into the competition, they were given their average score from their last 25 practice putts, and then told that they would be able to win $60 – if they improved their performance by 15% over the next 25 putts, and also had the highest score of all the participants.
+To add a little pressure to the competition, they were given their average score from their last 25 practice putts, and then told that they would be able to win $60 – if they improved their performance by 15% over the next 25 putts, and also had the highest score of all the participants.

 So which group did the best under pressure?